stephband/literal/README.md

 </template>
 ```

-A template tag may evaluate to a promise, so `fetch` and `import` may be
+A template tag may evaluate to a promise, so `fetch` and `import` can be
-employed to get data:
+employed to import data:

 ```html
 <template is="literal-template" data="${ import('./module.js') }">